mars0i/net-cult-tran/doc/NodeUpdateNotes.md

 positive, the scaling factor is near zero (or 1, if I use the traditional clipping that I'd added).

-So the message is one of two fixed quantities (usually 0.05 or -0.05).
+The incoming increment is often one of two fixed quantities (usually 0.05 or -0.05), unless the stddev is set to something other than 0.
 The scaling factor is always non-negative, from 0 to 2.
-It is strong when the receiver activn is far from the extreme in the direction in which the message is pushing, and weak when the receiver activn is near the extreme in the direction in which the message is pushing.
+It is strong when the receiver activn is far from the extreme in the direction in which the incoming increment is pushing, and weak when the receiver activn is near the extreme in the direction in which the message is pushing.

-e.g. if the receiver activn is 0.95, and the message is 0.05, a small fraction of that will be added.
-If the message is -0.05, though, close to 0.10 will be subtracted.
+e.g. if the receiver activn is 0.95, and the incoming increment is 0.05, a small fraction of that will be added.
+If the increment is -0.05, though, close to 0.10 will be subtracted.

+If there's clippping, because `min-dist-from-extremum` is set to something other than 0 (e.g. set it to 1, as in the old, fixed version), the effect is that the impact of the incoming increment, when the receiver activn is near an extreme and the increment is pushing toward that extreme, is that the effect of the increment is undiminished by closeness to the extreme.

+e.g. with `min-dist-from-extremum` = 0, if a incoming increment is pushing toward the extreme, as the receiver activn gets closer to that extreme, the impact of the increment decreases linearly.
+But with `min-dist-from-extremum` = 1, once the receiver activn passes 0 in the direction of push, the impact of the increment is never diminished.  it remains at 1 * incoming increment.
+The effect is that convergence to extrema is faster.

+Setting `min-dist-from-extremum` to 1 (old method) rather than 0 also makes the borders between black and white regions a bit cleaner.
+I think that this is probably why I originally restricted "distances" from extrema to being at least 1.

+The reason that the borders are cleaner is that once a node is on the way to converging to an extremum, it will get there, as will its neighbors on its side of the border.
+So the mutual support between them is stronger.

+Whereas when `min-dist-from-extremum` is 0, neighbors that share the same extreme value have less impact on each other, so there's less mutual support.
+Thus it's easier for those on the other side of the border to pull those on this side away from the extreme.

+That's my current reasoning, anyway.

+(Note that messier borders means a greater chance of an unlikely invasion.)